dmrokan/gsl4godot_gsl/doc_sphinx/specfunc.rst

 =====

-The special functions are available in two calling conventions, a
-@dfn{natural form} which returns the numerical value of the function and an @dfn{error-handling form} which returns an error code.
+The special functions are available in two calling conventions, a *natural form* which returns the numerical value of the function and an *error-handling form* which returns an error code.
 The two types of function provide alternative ways of accessing the same underlying code.

-The @dfn{natural form} returns only the value of the function and can be used directly in mathematical expressions.
+The *natural form* returns only the value of the function and can be used directly in mathematical expressions.
 For example, the following function call will compute the value of the Bessel function :math:`J_0(x)`::